kevinlin/got-clue-anot-extension/README.md

 - Check the browser console for specific error messages

 ### Selection Mode Issues
-- Make sure you click the bulb icon to activate selection mode
+- Make sure you click the bulb icon or use the keyboard shortcut to activate selection mode
 - The cursor should change to a crosshair when selection mode is active
-- Try clicking the icon again to toggle selection mode
+- Try clicking the icon again or pressing the keyboard shortcut to toggle selection mode
 - Check that the page allows script injection

+### Keyboard Shortcut Issues
+- Ensure you're not typing in an input field when using the shortcut
+- Check that your chosen shortcut doesn't conflict with browser or system shortcuts
+- Try using the default shortcut (`Ctrl+Shift+Q`) if custom shortcuts aren't working
+- Visit `chrome://extensions/shortcuts` to verify the extension's keyboard shortcuts
+- Restart your browser after changing keyboard shortcuts in the options

 ## Development